JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

 ```

 The location `i_1, i_2, i_3, ..., i_{n+1}` contains the value at `A[I_1[i_1, i_2], I_2[i_3], ..., I_n[i_{n+1}]]`.
 All dimensions indexed with scalars are dropped.
-For example, if `J` is an陣列of indices, then the result of `A[2, J, 3]` is an
+For example, if `J` is an array of indices, then the result of `A[2, J, 3]` is an
 array with size `size(J)`.
 Its `j`th element is populated by `A[2, J[j], 3]`.

 As a special part of this syntax, the `end` keyword may be used to represent the last index of